AdaCore/training_material/courses/ada_essentials/130_program_structure/06-private_children.rst

    - Thus cannot export anything outside subsystem
    - Thus have no parent visibility restrictions

-      + Public part of child also has visibility to ancestors' private parts
+      + Public part of child also has visibility to ancestors' private sections

 .. code:: Ada